 In this article, we are discussing TIG and MIG welding.
 The difference between the TIG and MIG welding is that MIG uses continuous feeding wire, and TIG uses welding rods that slowly feed them into the welding place.

 Both TIG and MIG welding uses an electric arc to make the weld.
 With the help of MIG welding, you can weld a variety of materials such as stainless steel, mild steel, and aluminum.
 On the other hand, tig welding is more commonly used for thinner gauge materials.

 Let’s discuss both TIG and MIG welding one by one.

 Tungsten Inert Gas Arc Welding (TIG)

-TIG welding the TIG stands for tungsten inert gas arc welding, from American welding society it is also known as (GTAW).
+TIG welding the TIG stands for tungsten inert gas arc welding, from the American welding society it is also known as (GTAW).
 The TIG stands for tungsten inert gas welding.
-This welding process is also called as gas welding.
+This welding process is also called gas welding.

 It is a welding process, in which heat is produced by an electric arc ignited between a base metal (workpiece) and the non-consumable tungsten electrode.